 - research, practice and policy specialists working in cancer prevention, cancer screening, public health, cervical cancer treatment and Indigenous health, including professional organizations, community organizations and pan-Canadian health organizations

-While care providers (including primary care, colposcopists and oncologists) are not the primary users of the pathway, they may find its content of use and important to consider as HPV primary screening is integrated in their practice.
+Care providers (including primary care, colposcopists and oncologists) may also find the pathway useful and important to consider as HPV primary screening is integrated in their practice.

 Contributors to the pathway